 The ripples of the two stones spread, and merge, and carry onward across the waters.

-In the end, perhaps this is all we can say with certainty about recovery: it involves the merging of self and other, of professional and client, of helper and helped.
+In the end, perhaps this is all we can say with certainty about recovery: it involves the joining of self and other, of professional and client, of helper and helped.
 The stones we toss—our interventions, our presence, our care—create ripples that spread and merge with ripples created by forces we cannot see.
-The person's own efforts, their relational networks, their particular timing, their developmental readiness, their capacity for integration.
+The person’s own efforts, their relational networks, their particular timing, their developmental readiness, their capacity for integration.
 Community responses, treatment availability, social structures, economic realities, cultural patterns, historical forces.
 And beneath all these visible influences, the deep currents of developmental history, attachment patterns, nervous system learning, trauma responses that organized before language.

 We cannot control which ripples will merge with which, cannot predict what patterns will emerge from their interaction.
 We can only toss our stones with care, with attention, with respect for the mystery.
 We can create conditions where homecoming becomes possible.
 We can be the fires on the shore, calling the wanderer back.
 We can hold steady in our presence so that arrival becomes imaginable for those who have known only departure.